NHOrus/srwq-compilation/episode-08.md

 "SSSSSHHHH!!!!
 Arado, you're being held prisoner by the DC, one of the few factions on this world that is willing to work with us.
 We need every ally we can get or else we risk Vindel trying to get away and bringing Dark Brain down on us.
 If I break you out of here, that vital alliance will be broken, and we could have risked this whole trip for nothing."

 Arado looks on verge of tears.
 "So you're just going to leave me here?
-With...with HER??"
+With... with HER??"

 "Not quite.
 First, I'm giving you this earplug comm device.
 It's partially faded out of this dimension, so it should be undetectable.
 You'll still be in contact with us.
 Secondly, I'm giving you a mission."